g-antinozzi/crash_python_course/exercise1_bash/readme.md

-# Exercise 1: a real world application
+# Exercise 1: a real world application (ext_changer.sh is the solution)

 In this exercise we are going to try something I had to do for real once in my life in research.